Visual Observations

 Hickson 56.
 This elusive object lies

-just a few arcminutes south of galaxy
+about 8 arcminutes south of galaxy

 NGC-3718 in Ursa Major.
-In the Digital
+In the image

-galaxies in a space only 2.5
+space only 2.5 arcminutes in extent.

-arcminutes in extent.
-This field also
+This field also shows tremendous

-because the galaxies in Hickson 56 lie
+depth of field, because the galaxies in

 Using the 16mm Nagler eyepiece